mosaicnetworks/babble/docs/usage.rst

  - ``proxy-listen``  : where Babble listens for transactions from the App
  - ``client-connect`` : where the App listens for transactions from Babble

-We also need to specify where Babble exposes its HTTP API where one can query the Hashgraph and Blockchain data store.
-This is defined by the ``service-listen`` flag.
+We can also specify where Babble exposes its HTTP API providing information on the Hashgraph and Blockchain data store.
+This is controlled by the optional ``service-listen`` flag.

 Finally, we can choose to run Babble with a database backend or only with an